Convergence Technologies Professional

-The Convergence Technologies Professional certification program, now known as CompTIA CTP+, was designed to ensure that all convergence workers have a proper foundation for using the technologies associated with Voice over IP.
-Individuals can take the CTP+ exam to demonstrate their knowledge of technologies and best practices including codecs, network planning, troubleshooting, and providing quality video and voice over data networks.
-The certification was retired in 2012.
+Convergence Technologies Professional was a certification program designed to ensure that all convergence workers have a proper foundation for using the technologies associated with Voice over IP.
+Individuals can take the CTP+ exam to demonstrate their knowledge of technologies and best practices including codecs, network planning, troubleshooting, providing quality video, and voice over data networks.
+The certification was retired in 2011.

+It is now known as CompTIA CTP+.

 CTP+ was the official convergence certification for CompTIA, a non-profit organization that specializes in creating education standards for the entire IT industry.
 CompTIA retired its Convergence+ in 2010 exam in favor of CTP+.
 Additional companies that endorse and use CTP+ include Avaya, Mitel, Nortel, Toshiba, Iwatsu, and many others.

 CCNT or Certified in Convergent Network Technologies is an introductory certification or precursor to CTP+.
 To obtain this industry accepted credential, an individual must pass six competency tests in the following disciplines: